binckbank-api/client-js/README.md

 **code** - Indicates that your server expects to receive an authorization code\
 **client_id** - The client ID you received when you first created the application\
 **redirect_uri** - Indicates the URI to return the user to after authorization is complete

+Don't forget to encode the URL parameters (from '`http://localhost/binck`' to '`http%3A%2F%2Flocalhost%2Fbinck`').

 The user sees the login dialog:
 ![alt text](https://raw.githubusercontent.com/binckbank-api/client-js/master/doc/login-italian-realm.png)